-E&R Activity 2.4: Develop a geo-referenced system of documentation that tracks locations and types of exploration and research activities in the Monument.
-Tracking the location and type of activities through a geo-referenced database will aid in management, monitoring, and coordination of scientific exploration and research.
-In particular, the datasets could be quickly sourced, areas of potential duplicate effort identified, and cumulative impacts evaluated over time.
+E&R Activity 2.4: Develop a georeferenced system of documentation that tracks the locations and types of exploration and research activities in the Monument.
+Tracking the location and type of activities through a georeferenced database will aid in the management, monitoring, and coordination of scientific exploration and research.
+In particular, the datasetscould be quickly sourced, areas of potential duplicate effort identified, and cumulative impacts evaluated over time.
 Data obtained will provide information on the nature, extent, and location of research projects.
 Such a database could also be used to inform outreach activities through the generation of summary reports and maps.

 E&R Activity 2.5: Identify and establish long-term study sites at appropriate locations within the Monument.
-Monument managers will work with researchers to establish appropriate study sites, and assist in efforts to conduct consistent observation and data collection over long periods of time.
-Long-term data series are important in identifying environmental trends, especially as they relate to large-scale events such as global warming and ocean acidification.
-The remote ecosystems in the Monument can serve as baseline study sites, against which other more heavily impacted areas can be compared.
+Monument managers will work with researchers to establish appropriate study sites and assist in efforts to conduct consistent observation and data collection over long periods of time.
+Long-term data series are important in identifyingenvironmental trends, especially as they relate to large-scale events such as global warming and ocean acidification.
+The remote ecosystems in the Monument can serve as baseline study sites against which other more heavily impacted areas can be compared.

-E&R Activity 2.6: Locate areas within the Monument that demonstrate potential for climate change resilience.
+E&R Activity 2.6: Locate areas within the Monument that demonstrate the potential for climate change resilience.
 Some areas of the Monument may be less affected by climate change.
 The lack of human presence there contrasts with the neighboring, more populous southern islands.
-Thus, the Monument may serve as a comparative example of a healthy ecosystem, or a potential bank of resources.
+Thus, the Monument may serve as a comparative example of a healthy ecosystem or a potential bank of resources.

-E&R Strategy 3: Work with partners to identify opportunities to implement novel approaches to management of the Monument and to find ways to further collaboration with the scientific community and the general public.
-To properly explore, monitor, and conserve the features and resources of the Monument will require adopting new or novel approaches, continuing our collaboration with existing partners and cultivating new ones.
-Monument managers will identify and implement ways to utilize innovative technology, traditional knowledge, or any other viable method that can be used to successfully manage the Monument.
+E&R Strategy 3: Work with partners to identify opportunities to implement novel approaches to manage the Monument and find ways to further collaboration with the scientific community and the public.
+Properly exploring, monitoring, and conserving the features and resources of the Monument will require adopting new or novel approaches, continuing our collaboration with existing partners, and cultivating new ones.
+Monument managers will identify and implement ways to use innovative technology, traditional knowledge, or any other viable method that can be used to successfully manage the Monument.

-E&R Activity 3.1: Convene a team of Technical Advisors who can aid Monument managers in evaluation of research proposals and management activities.
-Much of the scientific research in the Monument is cutting-edge; never before explored sites in the Trench Unit/Refuge and Volcanic Unit/Arc of Fire Refuge are being researched using advanced technology.
-In order to evaluate potential impacts and better understand management applications, the MMCT would convene a team of technical experts.
+E&R Activity 3.1: Convene a team of technical advisors who can aid Monument managers in the evaluation of research proposals and management activities.
+Much of the scientific research in the Monument is cutting edge; never-before explored sites in the Trench Unit/Refuge and Volcanic Unit/Arc of Fire Refuge are being researched using advanced technology.
+To evaluate potential impacts and better understand management applications, the MMCT will convene a team of technical experts.

 E&R Activity 3.2: Convene a working group to identify key climate change research questions.
-Research and monitoring data that are needed to effectively plan for climate change will be identified through a working group who will identify key research questions.
-A potential question for the working group to address is whether or not the proper climate change indicators are being measured at the needed intervals and locations.
+Research and monitoring data needed to effectively plan for climate change will be identified through a working group that will identify key research questions.
+A potential question for the working group to address is whether the proper climate change indicators are being measured at the needed intervals and locations.

-E&R Activity 3.3: Consider establishing sites where only low-impact research would be conducted, in order to maintain ecosystem integrity.
-Monument managers, in conjunction with the team of technical experts, may determine that setting aside certain areas, such as a vent site in the Volcanic Unit/Arc of Fire Refuge, for low-impact research is optimal for conservation and sustainable-use purposes.
+E&R Activity 3.3: Consider establishing sites where only low-impact research would be conducted to maintain ecosystem integrity.
+Monument managers, in conjunction with the team of technical experts, may determine that setting aside certain areas (such as a vent site in the Volcanic Unit/Arc of Fire Refuge) for low-impact research is optimal for conservation and sustainable-use purposes.
 Setting aside certain areas would apply the precautionary approach (that is, erring on the side of caution) to preserving these unique ecosystems.